 How to Invent an Idea that can truly wow: Part 1

-Until the mid 18th century, individual craftsmen would invent an idea by using their skills and expertise, conceptualising the form, function, and identity of the product.
+Until the mid 18th century, individual craftsmen would invent an idea by using their skills and expertise, conceptualizing the form, function, and identity of the product.
 This skill set was gained through apprenticeships under more experienced craftsmen, training and experience.
 The advent of the industrial revolution from 1760 to 1840 in Great Britain brought along numerous changes to the way products were designed and manufactured.
 It gave birth to new industries and services, one among them being industrial design services.
 For the first time, a dedicated group of industrial designers as part of a larger team could work on the design of products across a wide range of industries.
 Ever since, product companies have faced this daunting question.

 When does creating an in-house design team make sense to invent an idea